What is the Baptism in the Holy Spirit?

 Throughout the book of Acts (2:4; 2:11; 10:46; 19:1-7) we see people getting saved, which is the Holy Spirit coming to live in a person, and also a second work of filling them and they speak in tongues.
 Acts 19:1-7; 8:14-17 is a record of the two experience, getting saved and baptized in the Holy Spirit.

-(Acts 8:14-17ESV) 14 Now when the apostles at Jerusalem heard that Samaria had received the word of God, they sent to them Peter and John, 15 who came down and prayed for them that they might receive the Holy Spirit, 16 for he had not yet fallen on any of them, but they had only been baptized in the name of the Lord Jesus.
+14 Now when the apostles at Jerusalem heard that Samaria had received the word of God, they sent to them Peter and John, 15 who came down and prayed for them that they might receive the Holy Spirit, 16 for he had not yet fallen on any of them, but they had only been baptized in the name of the Lord Jesus.
 17 Then they laid their hands on them and they received the Holy Spirit.

 They were saved because they had been baptized, you are only baptized after you are saved, then they laid their hands on them to receive the Holy Spirit.
-This is showing the two different works of grace by the Holy Spirit.
+This is showing the two different works of “grace by the Holy Spirit”.

 This filling is still going on today, if a person wants more of God, more of His presence and power to live the Christian life, to evangelize, to witness and to love Him more, then you need to ask the Father for the baptism in the Holy Spirit.
 Jesus said in

-Luke 11:13“If you then, who are evil, know how to give good gifts to your children, how much more will the heavenly Father give the Holy Spirit to those who ask him!””
+13. “If you then, who are evil, know how to give good gifts to your children, how much more will the heavenly Father give the Holy Spirit to those who ask him!””

 One more instance to show it’s for today is;

-Matt.
-3:11(ESV) “I baptize you with water for repentance, but he who is coming after me is mightier than I, whose sandals I am not worthy to carry.
+“I baptize you with water for repentance, but he who is coming after me is mightier than I, whose sandals I am not worthy to carry.
 He will baptize you with the Holy Spirit and fire.

 But today as then, (Acts2:13) “Others mocking said, These men are full of new wine” or they will just say “it’s not for today”.
 I believe I have shown enough Biblical evidence for the reality of God still baptizing His people with His Holy Spirit.
-After all the prophecy of Joel is speaking of the last days(Joel 2:28-32).
+After all the prophecy of Joel is speaking of the last days (Joel 2:28-32).
 Peter says it started on the day of Pentecost (Acts 2:16-21).
 If Jesus thought they needed the baptism in the Holy Spirit then, how much more do we need it today?

 MARANATHA